 While Audi models generally perform to high standards, there are some factors that may drive up insurance costs.
-In particular, Audi models prior to 2004 generally performed poorly in rear end crash testing.
-Though this is a 12 year old problem at time of publication, older Audis are still on the road.
+In particular, Audi models prior to 2004 generally performed poorly in rear-end crash testing.
+Though this is a 12-year-old problem at the time of publication, older Audis are still on the road.
 Premium construction and an owner’s tendency for regular maintenance gives these models good life and resale performance.

 Known Issues with Audi Vehicles